Big5-sec/SourceFu/docs/source/planned features.rst

 - automatically recovers elements caracterizing anti-debug and such
 - support multiple languages in the same code, like for example when a VBA macro calls an obfuscated Powershell...
 - support directly files instead of code (like office ones)
+- code formatting and commenting
+- add tests, to serve as a basis and an improve point
+- javascript support
+- powershell support
+- vba: object, tables, constant return functions and such

 API server
 ~~~~~~~~~~
 - makes it more unified
+- change languages and operations detection

 web interface